Indeed, how good is the Lord: bless his holy name.

 The theological virtue of hope is symbolized by the colour green, just as the burning fire of love is symbolized by red.
 Green is the colour of growing things, and hope, like them, is always new and always fresh.
 Liturgically, green is the colour of Ordinary Time, the orderly sequence of weeks through the year, a season in which we are being neither single-mindedly penitent (in purple) nor overwhelmingly joyful (in white).

 The Lord carried you, as a man carries his child, all along the road you travelled.

 |Noon reading (Sext)||Baruch 4:28-29 ©|

 As by your will you first strayed away from God, so now turn back and search for him ten times as hard; for as he brought down those disasters on you, so will he rescue you and give you eternal joy.

 |Afternoon reading (None)||Wisdom 1:13-15 ©|

 Death was not God’s doing, he takes no pleasure in the extinction of the living.
 To be – for this he created all; the world’s created things have health in them, in them no fatal poison can be found, and Hades holds no power on earth; for virtue is undying.

 Free audio for the blind

-Office of Readings for Tuesday of Holy Week
+Office of Readings for Friday of week 30